Skating school info in English

 EQUIPMENT

-At the beginning of the season, skaters receive a Skating School passport in which they collect stamps and feedback from the teacher.
-You will get the stamp from the contact person at the ice rink before each session.
-The contact person will also tell you when the passport will be held back for the teacher's greetings.
+• At the beginning of the season, skaters receive a Skating School passport in which they collect stamps and feedback from the teacher.
+You will get the attendance stamp from the contact person at the ice rink before each session.
+The contact person will also tell you when the passport will be held back for collecting the teacher's greetings.

-Each skater also receives a name tag, which should always be attached to the skater's clothes at the ice rink.
+• Each skater also receives a name tag, which should always be attached to the skater's clothes at the ice rink.

-Each Skating School group has its own color.
-Both the skaters and the teacher keep a colored ribbon of their own groups' color attached to the left skate boot.
+• Each Skating School group has its own colour.
+Both the skaters and the teacher keep their own groups' coloured ribbon attached to the left skate boot.
 The ribbon is to be attached on top of the instep, in the lacing.
-If you use skate covers, the ribbon must be attached to the same area (at the middle seam), so that it can be well seen.
+If you use skate covers, the ribbon must be attached to the same area (at the middle seam), so that it can be easily observed.
+The colours help the skaters and teachers to easily recognise their own group.
+In addition, having the coloured ribbon in the left foot will help children to identify their feet and hence help in teaching the moves, especially in the youngest groups.

-BEHAVIOR AT THE ICE RINK
+CODE OF CONDUCT AT THE ICE RINK

-We wish you to come to the ice rink in a positive mood and without fuss, preferably at least 15 minutes before the beginning of the session.
-The contact person will tell the skaters the locker room number; this instruction must be followed even though some other locker room might appear more attractive because of its emptiness.
+• The contact person will tell the skaters the right number of the locker room; this instruction must be followed even though some other locker room might appear more attractive because of its emptiness.
 Because of the large number of skaters attending the Skating Schools, locker rooms may get crowded at times, this is why we ask you to take good care of your belongings.
 The club is not responsible for goods disappeared or damaged during the sessions.
-The most effective way to enjoy the teaching is to be on time on the ice when the session starts.
-It is nevertheless forbidden to go on the ice before the teachers.
-Coming on the ice on foot is also not allowed.
-Having chewing-gum on ice is dangerous for the skaters and therefore strictly forbidden.

 INSURANCE

-Helsingin Luistelijat offers a group insurance for all skaters under 15 years old in the Skating School.
-This insurance is valid in skating schools organized by member clubs of the Finnish Figure Skating Association, and in the additional activities attached to them.
+The Skating School fee includes a group insurance for all skaters under 15 years old in the Skating School.
+This insurance is valid in skating schools organised by the member clubs of the Finnish Figure Skating Association, and in the additional activities attached to them.
 The insurance is also valid on instant outward and return journeys to and from these events.
-Because of the insurance, we ask you to fill out carefully all the asked informations when enrolling on the Skating School.

-SESSION CANCELED
+CANCELLED SESSION

 CLUB ANNOUNCEMENTS